How to Calculate GPM of a Pump

 Why might my calculated GPM differ from the manufacturer’s rating?

 Real-world conditions often deviate from ideal specifications.
 Factors like pump age, fluid temperature, or system leaks can alter performance.
-To give you an idea, a pump designed for 10 GPM might deliver only 8 GPM if the fluid is warmer (reducing viscosity) or if there’s a partial clog in the intake.
+Take this case: a pump designed for 10 GPM might deliver only 8 GPM if the fluid is warmer (reducing viscosity) or if there’s a partial clog in the intake.
 Regular maintenance and using the correct fluid type are essential to align actual GPM with specifications.

 How do I adjust for elevation changes in my system?